Background

 So in the third phase of the shared fantasy, the narcissist triggers merger and fusion, a shared psychotic space.

 By invoking twin-ship transference, the narcissist emphasizes what he has in common with his intimate partner, how many things they share, how similar they are to twin flames, soul mates.
-He uses this to provoke in the intimate partner the misperception that she is fully understood and valued, that she has found finally the only person on earth who digs her, who glomts her, who gets her.
+He uses this to provoke in the intimate partner the misperception that she is fully understood and valued, that she has found finally the only person on earth who digs her, who gloms her, who gets her.

 This is irresistible.
 It's addictive.
 All of us want to be understood profoundly.
 All of us want to be grasped.
 All of us want to be valued.
+Narcissist uses this.

 Now the narcissist proceeds to the next phase, which is devaluation and discard.

-Just type the keywords and the love bombing phase, the grooming phase, involves everything I've just described, leveraging the three types of narcissistic transference in order to subjugate your potential intimate partner, get her addicted to the narcissist.
+The love bombing phase, the grooming phase, involves everything I've just described, leveraging the three types of narcissistic transference in order to subjugate your potential intimate partner, get her addicted to the narcissist.

 And yes, of course, gender pronouns are interchangeable.
-He can be, I mean, just insert she or I say he when I say she.
-It applies to both genders equally.
+I mean, just insert she when I say he.

 Okay, so what are you?
 Are you the narcissist's love or are you the narcissist's object?

-The answer is unequivocal.
-You are the narcissist's love object.
-You're an object.
 The narcissist objectifies you in order to lie to himself that he's in love.
-Narcissists do lie to themselves, but they're in love.

 Alas, not a single narcissist on earth can experience positive emotions.
 Narcissists have no access to positive emotions.

-So it's all a lie.
-Self-deception in many respects, but you're an object.
-You are first at first you're snapshotted, then you're internalized, then you are coerced into accepting your snapshotted version is the only real version.
+You are, at first you're snapshotted, then you're internalized, then you are coerced into accepting your snapshotted version is the only real version.

 Then you're subjected to three types of transference.

-Then you become addicted to the whole of mirrors, addicted to your newly discovered self-love via the narcissist gaze.
+Then you become addicted to the hall of mirrors, addicted to your newly discovered self-love via the narcissist gaze.

 In all these dynamics, you're nothing, absolutely nothing but an interchangeable, replaceable, fungible object.

 And this would become painfully clear to you when you're devalued and discarded and replaced.
 Only then you will have realized how much of a placeholder you are, how meaningless this has all been.

 And this is exactly why I refuse to call the intimate partners of narcissists significant others.
 Rather, I call them insignificant others.
 They're not even others.